Disciples at Emmaus with Jesus

 Let us pray

-for all our faithful departed, especially those taken from us by the virus
+for all our faithful departed, especially those taken from us in recent days

-for all those caring for the sick in medical facilities and at home
+for first responders and all those caring for the sick in medical facilities and at home

 for those who in one way or another take care of our essential needs

-for those who have no one to pray for them
+for those who do not know how to pray

 In Jesus’ name we pray for ever and ever.
 Amen.